 On one or both days we take a pelagic trip out into the Bay of Fundy to look for seabirds and marine mammals.
 These trips last 4-6 hours and are very exciting!
 On our way out past the barrier islands we will hopefully encounter Razorbills, Great Cormorants that sit amongst numerous Double-crested Cormorants, and nesting Bald Eagles.
 Once we hit the deeper waters, small flocks of Red and Red-necked Phalaropes dot the surface of the ocean, while the first tubenoses begin to appear as we get further out from the barrier island.

-If the weather is calm, the spray of Humpback and Fin Whales can be seen great distances.
-The large rafts of shearwaters consisting of Great and Sooties may contain a few Manx Shearwaters.
+If the weather is calm, the spray of Humpback and Fin Whales can be seen at great distances.
+The large rafts of shearwaters consisting of Greater and Sooties may contain a few Manx Shearwaters.
 The occasional Northern Gannet flaps by and Atlantic Puffins appear out of nowhere with a beak full of fish.
 If we are lucky, a migrant Pomarine or Parasitic Jaeger will be attracted to large foraging groups of shearwaters.
 Graceful Wilson’s Storm-Petrels dart in and out amongst the waves, as we try to pick out a Leach’s Storm-Petrel.
 Arctic Terns fly by in small groups, and the first groups of Northern Fulmars and Black-legged Kittiwakes coming south appear here and there.
-Further out in the Bay, the largest concentrations of the endangered North Atlantic Right Whale in the world are in the midst of courtship displays, and we will try to locate some of these magnificent mammals.
+Further out in the Bay, the largest concentrations of the endangered Northern Right Whale in the world are in the midst of courtship displays, and we will try to locate some of these magnificent mammals.
 Every trip finds something different on the Bay of Fundy!
 Nights on Grand Manan island.

 Day 9: Ferry Ride to Black’s Harbour and return to Saint John